 N = Npri / Nsc = Vin / Vout

-Where Npri is number of primary turns and Nsc is number of secondary turns.
-We have three know variables like turns ratio which can be calculated by above equation, input voltage and output voltage.
-But we need to calculate primary turns to find secondary turn of ferrite core transformer.
-Formula to calculate primary turns for ferrite core transformer is given below:
+Where Npri is the number of primary turns and Nsc is the number of secondary turns.
+We have three known variables like turns ratio, which can be calculated by the above equation, input voltage, and output voltage.
+But we need to calculate the primary turns to find the secondary turn of a ferrite core transformer.
+The formula to calculate the primary turns for a ferrite core transformer is given below:

 Npri = Vin * 10^8 / 4 * f * Bmax * Ac

-But for push pull it will be half the primary number of turns.
+But for push-pull, it will be half the number of turns compared to the primary.

-- Where Npi is primary number of turn, Vin( nom) is normal input voltage which in our example is 10.5 volt.
+- Where Npi is the primary number of turns, Vin(nom) is the normal input voltage which, in our example, is 10.5 volts.

-- Bmax is maximum flux density.
-The unit of maximum flux density is Guass.
-Remember if you are using Tesla unit for maximum flux density, IT = 10^4 Guass.
-The value of maximum flux density is usually given in data sheet ferrite core.
-We usually take value of Bmax between 1300G to 2000G.
-This is usually a acceptable range for all ferrite core transformers.
-Note : High value of flux density will saturate the core and low value of flux density will lead to core under utilization.
-For example we will take 1500G for dc to dc converter example.
+- Bmax is the maximum flux density.
+The unit of maximum flux density is Gauss.
+Remember, if you are using Tesla as the unit for maximum flux density, Bmax = 10^4 Gauss.
+The value of maximum flux density is usually given in the data sheet of the ferrite core.
+We usually take the value of Bmax between 1300G to 2000G.
+This is usually an acceptable range for all ferrite core transformers.
+Note: A high value of flux density will saturate the core, and a low value of flux density will lead to underutilization of the core.
+For example, we will take 1500G for the DC to DC converter.

-- Ac is effective cross sectional area of ferrite core.
-We have to refer data sheet for this value.
-In this example, we are using ETD39 core.
-The effective cross sectional area of ETD39 is 125mm^2 or 1.25cm^2.
+- Ac is the effective cross-sectional area of the ferrite core.
+We have to refer to the data sheet for this value.
+In this example, we are using the ETD39 core.
+The effective cross-sectional area of the ETD39 is 125 mm^2 or 1.25 cm^2.

 We have all the values to calculate primary number of turns .i.e.